opensearch-project/ml-commons/docs/tutorials/guardrails/use_bedrock_guardrails.md

 ## 0. Preparation
 Create your own Amazon Bedrock guardrails.
 For more information, see [Create a guardrail](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-create.html).

-## 1. Create a connector of Bedrock model with guardrails headers
+## 1. Create a connector for an Amazon Bedrock model with guardrail headers

 ```
 POST /_plugins/_ml/connectors/_create